 SKIMS | @skims

-The success of Kim’s shapewear brand SKIMS is serious business as one of the Kardashian-Jenner empire’s most successful brands.
-SKIMS found early success not only due to Kim’s celebrity reach, but their aggressive marketing strategies to get the product in front of the most eyes possible.
-Their influencer strategy was prevalent early on and once the brand launched on TikTok, they continued leaning into content creators for TikTok UGC.
+Kim Kardashian’s shapewear brand SKIMS is one of the Kardashian-Jenner empire’s most successful brands.
+SKIMS found early success not only due to Kim’s celebrity reach, but also due to their aggressive marketing strategies to get the product in front of as many eyes as possible.
+Their influencer strategy has always been prevalent, and once the brand launched on TikTok, they continued leaning into content creators for TikTok UGC.

-Much of SKIMS TikTok content is UGC from creators and consumers of all backgrounds and sizes, showing the products’ inclusivity made for “everybody.”
-One thing SKIMS always makes sure to do is tag the creator in the bio giving the creator exposure and encouraging followers to post their own content in hopes of being reposted.
+Much of SKIMS TikTok content is UGC from creators and consumers of all backgrounds and sizes, showing the products’ inclusivity.
+One thing SKIMS always makes sure to do is tag the creator in the caption, giving the creator exposure and encouraging followers to post their own content in hopes of being reposted.

 Supergoop! | @supergoop

 Supergoop! is making SPF cool again by disrupting a sleepy category through its high-quality sun protection products and fun collaborations and partnerships.
 UGC and social proof are incredibly important when trying to educate a consumer on an age-old product, but by partnering with the right consumers, Supergoop has been able to break through the noise and become a household name.
-Founder, Holly Thaggard, refers to influencers and creators as her “megaphone” being sure to get to know them on a personal level and ensure they are a good fit for the brand’s mission.
+Founder Holly Thaggard refers to influencers and creators as her “megaphone,” and she’s sure to get to know them on a personal level to ensure they’re a good fit for the brand’s mission.

-TikTok was a natural fit for Supergoop!
-As creators reiterate the importance of SPF and the value proposition of the brand while users can see demonstrations of the product and learn more about which is best for their skin care needs.
+TikTok is a great environment for creators to reiterate the importance of SPF and the value proposition of the brand while offering demonstrations of the product.
 Through authentic, educational, and fun video content, Supergoop! has earned strong brand recognition and developed a loyal community on TikTok.

 Walmart | @walmart

 Just like you never know what you’re going to get at Walmart, you never know what you’re going to get on Walmart’s TikTok.
-Walmart boasts over 1.2 million followers for a combined “Likes” total of 6.9 million likes.
-Their TikTok page is filled with user reviews of some of their favorite Walmart products, new product drop announcements, fun skits, and plenty of lip syncs.
+Their TikTok page is filled with user reviews of some of their favorite Walmart products, new product drop announcements, fun skits, and plenty of lip syncs – and they boast over 1.2 million followers.

-Not only does Walmart work with micro to celebrity influencers for original content, but they also encourage social sharing through their branded hashtag #Gotitatwalmart.
-Not only is Walmart successful in creating a community of users but they are encouraging a culture of social proof and sharing which they in turn can repost to their own page.
+Not only does Walmart work with anywhere from micro to celebrity influencers for original content, but they also encourage social sharing through their branded hashtag #Gotitatwalmart.
+Walmart has successfully created a community of loyal users, and they continue to encourage a culture of sharing social proof, which they, in turn, can repost to their own page.

 Public.com | @public